diasor/Vue-Memory-Game/README.md

 - several style changes to allow the use of images on the new templates, as well as some other styles improvements.

+- <b>add the feature of an extended templates by theme</b>:

+  - added more columns on the extended theme
+  - added a new theme with more cards
+  - fixed the styles
+  - improved some other previous styles

+- added a template for animal icons

 ### Solved game

 This section shows how the game looks like with the new templates.